Skip to main content

 letter f) of article 42.3 of the LIRPF is modified by section Two of the Third Final Provision of Law 28/2022, so that,

-In the case of delivery of shares or participations to employees of emerging companies, the amount of the exemption rises from 12,000 to 50,000 euros per year.
-The exemption will also be applicable when said delivery is a consequence of the exercise of purchase options previously granted to them.
+In the case of the delivery of shares or interests to employees of start-up companies, the amount of the exemption increases from 12,000 to 50,000 euros per year.
+The exemption will also apply when such delivery is a consequence of the exercise of purchase options previously granted to them.

 2. Temporary attribution